prettydiff/simple/readme.md

 * number - the character length of the value if coerced to a string
 * boolean - the length property always returns 1 for booleans
 * regex - the character length of the value if coerced to a string
-* null - the length property always returns 0 for null
 * function - the string length of the function if coerced to a string
 * array - the number of indexes in the array
 * hash - the number of key/value pairs